auth0/docs/articles/hooks/concepts/overview.md

 ## Use the Webtask Editor to edit Hooks

-You can edit Hooks directly using the Webtask Editor.
+Edit Hooks directly using the Webtask Editor.
 Please see the [Webtask documentation](https://webtask.io/docs/editor) for detailed information.